Bill Rowling: Leader of the Opposition

 Rowling gradually managed to improve public perceptions of him which were ironically assisted by the Moyle and O'Brien 'affairs' where his public reputation for timidity turned around.
 The Evening Post reporter Mike Nicolaidi stated "He [Rowling] is considered by some to be 'a mouse' in public, but his roar is being increasingly heard within the party machine."
 At the 1978 election Rowling led a strong campaign which saw a huge turnaround in Labour's fortunes, actually winning more votes than National.
 The election night result had National with more seats, but many seats had small majorities and it was conceivable that if special votes overturned enough electorates Labour could form a government.
 Ultimately this did not eventuate and Labour remained in opposition.
 Rowling's leadership was credited with the turnaround in public opinion.

 Following the 1978 election Rowling alienated some Māori after removing Matiu Rata, the party's experienced and well-regarded Māori Affairs spokesman, from the Opposition front bench.
 Earlier, Rowling had replaced Rata with himself as convenor of Labour's Māori Affairs Committee.
 Rata complained about the insensitivity of Labour's Māori policy and went on to form his own Māori rights party, Mana Motuhake.
 Rata resigned his seat in fought a by-election for his constituency but Labour's candidate Bruce Gregory retained the electorate for Labour.

 Labour suffered ructions after Shadow Minister of Transport and Communications Roger Douglas released an "Alternative Budget" against Rowling's wishes.
 The proposals were not official Labour policy and their publication was seen by Rowling as a challenge to his authority and Douglas was sacked from the shadow cabinet on 30 June 1980.
 Douglas then became an agitator against Rowling.
 Throughout 1980, Labour's poll rating steadily declined eventually reaching the point where they were barely ahead of the Social Credit Party (a minor party).
 In response to this he was subjected to a leadership challenge at the end of the year.
 Rowling narrowly survived by one vote (his own).
-He was visibly angered by the challenge, calling his challengers (known as the Fish and Chip Brigade) "nakedly ambitious rats" to the press, a comment which he refused to retract.
+He was visibly angered by the challenge, calling his challengers (dubbed the Fish and Chip Brigade) "nakedly ambitious rats" to the press, a comment that he refused to retract.

 At the 1981 election Labour once again secured more votes than the National Party but still failed to gain a majority of seats.
 Rowling (as in 1978) claimed a moral victory.